MOYAMOYA DISEASE: CAUSES, SYMPTOMS, DIAGNOSIS, TREATMENT AND MORE

 The phrase "Moyamoya" translates to "puff of smoke" in Japanese, which describes the appearance of abnormal blood vessel tangles that form in the brain due to the disease.
 These abnormal blood vessels (known as collaterals) are fragile and prone to bleeding, which gives rise to strokes and other serious complications associated with the disease.

 The condition was first described in Japan in the 1960s.
-It is mainly found in young Japanese females under 20 years of age, with prevalence of around 1 in 300,000.
+In Japan it is mainly found in young Japanese females under 20 years of age, with prevalence of around 1 in 300,000.
 It has also been observed in other populations from different parts of the world, including Asia, Europe, and the Americas.[2]
+Moyamoya, in general, is most often diagnosed in people between ages 5 and 10 and 30 to 50 years of age.

 Primary Moyamoya disease is often idiopathic.
 When the disease occurs due to an underlying vascular condition, it is known as Moyamoya syndrome.
 Children are more susceptible to Moyamoya syndrome.